Chreage/prototype-mvp/README.md

 *** if we take about six 3 branch L-systems that is 6*3^11 = 1 062 882

-MVP 2.xxx will consist of adding volume to the 2D mappings, e.g. by using simplex noise parametered to the Alexa rankings
+* MVP 2.xxx will consist of adding volume to the 2D mappings, e.g. by using simplex noise parametered to the Alexa rankings

 ** notes on the "Island" rendering:
-*** let us adopt the following disposition by default:
+** let us adopt the following disposition by default:
-**** 7 ISLAND
+** 7 ISLAND
-**** each ISLAND has 3 ISLET grouped together, separated by canals
-**** each ISLET has 5 sectors
+** each ISLAND has 3 ISLET grouped together, separated by canals ** each ISLET has 5 sectors
-**** each sector can have up to 3 L-systems
+** each SECTOR can have up to 3 L-systems
+Thus the general structure is
+Domaine -> L-System -> Sector -> Islet -> Island

-MVP 3.xxx will consist of the previous one, except that inside site contents will be mapped by L-systems as well: eg: within wikipedia, one query gives a L-system
+* MVP 3.xxx will consist of the previous one, except that inside site contents will be mapped by L-systems as well: eg: within wikipedia, one query gives a L-system

-MVP 4.xxx will incorporate the metasearch engine
+* MVP 4.xxx will incorporate the metasearch engine